UofSC-Fall-2022-Math-587-001/homework0/README.md

 - When you are satisfied, stop your workspace.
 Hit `F1` and select `Gitpod: Stop Workspace`.
 If you don't see it in the search bar that pops up, start typing it and it show up.

-Note that only thing I expect to receive from you in your GitHub username :)
+Note that only thing I expect to receive from you is your GitHub username :)